123jimenez99/ansible-enV2/README.md

 ## ansible-enV2
-A small yet modular, scalable and reusable environment/template for learning Ansible
+A small yet modular, scalable and reusable environment/template for learning Ansible.

 ### What happened to the original Ansible environment?
 It was pretty terrible.